burlachenkok/exploring-python3/python_details.md

 * `cdef-functions` - C functions are defined using the new compare to Python `cdef` statement.
 Within a Cython module, Python functions and C functions can call each other.

 * `cpdef-functions` - is a hybrid of `cdef` and `def`.
-It uses the faster C calling conventions when being called from other Cython code and uses a Python interpreter when they are called from Python.
+It uses the faster C calling conventions when being called from other Cython codes and uses a Python interpreter when they are called from Python.
 Essentially it will create a C function and a wrapper for Python.

-During passing argument from `cdef` to `def` functions and vice versa there is an automatic type casting is occurring: https://cython.readthedocs.io/en/latest/src/userguide/language_basics.html#automatic-type-conversions
+During passing argument from `cdef` to `def` functions and vice versa there is an automatic type casting occurs: https://cython.readthedocs.io/en/latest/src/userguide/language_basics.html#automatic-type-conversions

 ### How to optimize Python Code with Cython

 0. Install Cython for your Python interpreter: `python -m pip install Cython`.

-1. First step is to take the usual Python file "*.py" and change the extension to "*.pyx".
+1. The first step is to take the usual Python file "*.py" and change the extension to "*.pyx".

-2. Second and most powerful step that can be used now during using Cython you can append type information to variables.
+2. The second and most powerful step that can be used now while using Cython is to append type information to variables.
 In practice especially if you are using loops it brings good speedup immediately.
 Examples:

     ```python
     #!/usr/bin/env python3